A sculptural installation by Kent Manske & Nanette Wylde

 Paper mould and deckle with Redwood Creek water, sediment and oyster shells from local restaurant.

-Transferring paper sheets to tree trunk bark structure.
+Transferring paper pulp sheets to create bark.

 You are the Tree trunk east section.>

-You are the Tree trunk south section.>
+You are the Tree trunk south section.

 You are the Tree trunk west section.